Desmic quartic surfaces in arbitrary characteristic: Desmic quartic surfaces

 \begin{proof} The sixteen lines form the base locus of the pencil.
 For the pencil from \eqref{eqn1} they are

 The twelve points are

+In the real projective space $\bbP^3(\bbR)$ with the projective coordinates $[t_0,t_1,t_2,t_3]$ and the plane at infinity $t_0 = 0$, the twelve points in the second and the third rows are the vertices of a cube $\Sigma$.
+The last point in the first row is the center of the cube.
+Each point in the second row is opposite the point directly below it in the third row.
+The length of an edge of the cube is equal to $\sqrt{2}$.
+The set of 12 points is the set of common vertices of the tetrahedra $T, T'$ from above, which are inscribed in the cube.
+The points from the first row form the third inscribed tetrahedron $T''$ in the \emph{complete cube}, that is, the closure $\overline{\Sigma}$ of $\Sigma$ in $\bbP^3(\bbR)$.

-The singular points lie by two at the edges of any tetrahedron.
+The singular points lie in pairs at the edges of any tetrahedron.
 Each face of one of the desmic tetrahedra contains four lines.
 They form a complete quadrilateral whose three diagonals are the edges lying in the face.
 The incidence property is verified immediately.
 See Figure \ref{quadrilateral} in which six black circles are nodes of $Q$ sitting on the face.